Spice trade: Origins

-In the first millennium BC the Arabs, Phoenicians, and Indians were also engaged in sea and land trade in luxury goods such as spices, gold, precious stones, leather of exotic animals, ebony and pearls.
-The sea trade was in the Red Sea and the Indian Ocean.
-The sea route in the Red Sea was from Bab-el-Mandeb to Berenike, from there by land to the Nile, and then by boats to Alexandria.
-Luxury goods including Indian spices, ebony, silk and fine textiles were traded along the overland incense route.
+In the first millennium BC, Arabs, Phoenicians, and Indians were also engaged in sea and land trade in luxury goods such as spices, gold, precious stones, leather of exotic animals, ebony and pearls.
+Maritime trade was in the Red Sea and the Indian Ocean.
+The sea route in the Red Sea was from Bab-el-Mandeb to Berenice Troglodytica in Upper Egypt, from there inland to the Nile, and then by boat to Alexandria.
+Luxury goods like Indian spices, ebony, silk and fine textiles were traded along the overland Incense Route.

-In the second half of the first millennium BC the Arab tribes of South and West Arabia took control over the land trade of spices from South Arabia to the Mediterranean Sea.
-These tribes were the M'ain, Qataban, Hadhramaut, Saba and Himyarite.
-In the north the Nabateans took control of the trade route that crossed the Negev from Petra to Gaza.
+In the second half of the first millennium BC the tribes of South and West Arabia took control over the land trade of spices from South Arabia to the Mediterranean Sea.
+These established Ma'in, Qataban, Hadhramaut, Sheba, and Himyar.
+In the north, the Nabateans took control of the trade route that crossed the Negev from Petra to Gaza.
 The trade enriched these tribes.
-South Arabia was called Eudaemon Arabia (the elated Arabia) by the Greeks and was on the agenda of conquests of Alexander of Macedonia before he died.
-The Indians and the Arabs had control over the sea trade with India.
+South Arabia was called Eudaemon Arabia (the elated Arabia) by the ancient Greeks and was on the agenda of Alexander the Great before he died.
+Indians and the Arabs controlled the sea trade with India.
 In the late second century BC, the Greeks from the Ptolemaic dynasty of Egypt learned from the Indians how to sail directly from Aden to the west coast of India using the monsoon winds (as did Hippalus) and took control of the sea trade via Red Sea ports.

 Spices are discussed in biblical narratives, and there is literary evidence for their use in ancient Greek and Roman society.
 There is a record from Tamil texts of Greeks purchasing large sacks of black pepper from India, and many recipes in the 1st-century Roman cookbook Apicius make use of the spice.
-The trade in spices lessened after the fall of the Roman Empire, but demand for ginger, black pepper, cloves, cinnamon and nutmeg revived the trade in later centuries.
+The trade in spices lessened after the fall of the Western Roman Empire, but demand for ginger, black pepper, cloves, cinnamon, and nutmeg revived the trade in later centuries.